Good Taste/Bad Taste

 Styling and Image Making: Comparative Shoot

-The aim of this module is to develop an understanding of the image-maker and stylist’s role in spotting and instigating new trends while developing a contextual awareness of fashion’s place within wider culture.
-This module encourages you to understand different markets within fashion.
-You will develop a flexible approach, learning to adapt your work to different markets.
-Throughout this module you will be entering a more personal journey and initiating your personal direction in preparation for your final year.
+In this module you will develop an understanding of the image-maker and stylist’s role in spotting and instigating new cultural trends, developing an awareness of fashion’s place within wider culture.
+You will also research a wide variety of fashion publications in order to understand different markets within fashion.
+Building on your research into emerging cultural trends, you will develop a concept that will inform a shoot for two contrasting magazines of your choice.
+Throughout this module you will be initiating your personal direction in preparation for your final year, while also learning to develop a flexible approach in order to adapt your work to different markets.

-You will develop an understanding of the process of producing a collection of images, and explore the full potential of the creative interpretation and consider styling and image making as a creative process.
+You will research and explore a character of your choice to develop an original and contemporary body of visual work.
+You will gain an advanced understanding of the process of producing a collection of images and explore the full potential of styling and image making as a creative process in order to develop key professional tools through the creation of a visual book, collage book and fashion editorial.

-The final major project is designed to allow you to synthesise your experiences on the course through the definition, negotiation and implementation of a self-directed programme of design investigation, research and development leading to the presentation of a major design project.
-You are encouraged to identify an issue or set of issues around which to focus your design investigation.
-The primary responsibility for the implementation of the project lies with you, and you will be assessed on your capacity to undertake a detailed examination of the territory you have identified.
-Effectively, this negotiated study provides a framework through which you are able to demonstrate a capacity to practice your understanding of the particular contextual circumstances in which you operate.
+The final major project is designed to allow you to synthesise your experiences on the course through the definition, research and implementation of a self-directed project based on a unique, culturally resonant theme of your choice with sufficient depth and scope to result in six separate editorial shoots.
+The primary responsibility for the implementation of the project lies with you, and you will be assessed on your capacity to undertake a detailed examination of the theme you have identified supported by extensive research.
+Effectively, this project provides a framework through which you are able to produce a substantial body of industry-ready visual work that clearly identifies a personal aesthetic and vision resonant with fashion and wider cultural trends.

-This module provides an opportunity for you to engage in a detailed examination of an aspect of visual culture of interest to you.
-You are encouraged to explore connections between your proposed study and your studio practice in a connected but distinct programme, thereby underpinning and strengthening your own practice and providing an intensification of understanding.
+This module provides an opportunity for you to engage in a detailed examination of an aspect of visual culture that is of interest to you.
+You are encouraged to explore connections between your proposed study and your creative practice, underpinning and strengthening your own practice and providing an intensification of your critical and contextual understanding.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.